FAQs

 • Marketing Materials/Templates - professionally designed marketing collateral (print and digital) to provide instruction and raise patron awareness.

-• Additional Features - Custom and flexible auto-responders for when the library is closed, messaging footers, templated answers for frequently asked questions, multimodal notification systems and RefStart -- your custom web 2.0 tool connecting virtual reference, social media and search for more efficiency in receiving and responding to patron questions.
+• Additional Features - Custom and flexible auto-responders for when the library is closed, messaging footers, templated answers for frequently asked questions and multimodal notification system.

-If you need one more reason why we think you should use Mosio's Text a Librarian: We will always improve the service by listening to your feedback, expanding features and evolving with technologies.
+If you need one more reason why we think you should use Mosio for Libraries: We will always improve the service by listening to your feedback, expanding features and evolving with technologies.

 We love mobile phones of all kinds (iPhones, Blackberries, Palm and others).
 They are great for peer-to-peer communications, but they are an inefficient way to organize and manage SMS reference services.
 Some specific reasons: